GSA Ireland promotes the German Shepherd Dog breed and working dog sport in Ireland.

 GSA Ireland awards internationally recognised WUSV titles and grades in both Performance and Show disciplines at the National, Landesgruppe (provincial) and local level.

-In the sport of IPO, from the National events, these are:
+In the sport of IGP, from the National events, these are:

 Irish National Tracking Champion